Wisconsin’s tax burden — and national ranking — fall again

 Each year, the Wisconsin Policy Forum collects data on dozens of state and local taxes — from those on bingo and utilities to corporate profits — and our records stretch from 1970 through the fiscal year ended on June 30, 2020.
 We also reviewed similar national data from the U.S. Census Bureau to determine how Wisconsin ranked among all states in 2018 — the most recent year for which that data is available.

 Though both state and local taxes grew in the most recent year, their overall increase was outpaced by the income that state residents collectively receive from employers and other sources.
-That left the tax burden slightly smaller when measured according to Wisconsinites’ ability to pay it — 10.2% in fiscal year 2020 compared to 10.3% in 2019 (see Figure 1).
+That left the tax burden slightly smaller when measured according to Wisconsinites’ ability to pay it — 10.2% in fiscal year 2020 compared to 10.3% in 2019.
 That was the lowest share since at least 1970.

 As recently as 2011, Wisconsin still ranked in the top 10 states nationally for state and local taxes as a share of income, as was generally the case during the 1990s and 2000s.
 Yet the latest U.S. Census Bureau data demonstrates that is no longer the case.
 In 2018, the data shows the state and local tax burden dropping below the national average, and also lowering the state’s tax ranking from 17th highest in the country to 23rd.